tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     Service with an account on the third-party service.
 By using one of these tools, you hereby authorize Tigris Data to transfer your information and Customer Content to the applicable third-party service.
-Third-party services are not under Tigris Data’s control, and, to the fullest extent permitted by law, Tigris Data is not responsible for any third-party service’s use of your exported information.
+Third-party services are not under Tigris Data's control, and, to the fullest extent permitted by law, Tigris Data is not responsible for any third-party service's use of your exported information.
 Please be sure to review the terms of use and privacy policy of any third-party services before you share any Customer Content or information with such third-party services.
 Once sharing occurs,